Childline and speak to someone there.

 Creating explicit images of a child is illegal, even if the person doing it is a child.
 It is against the law in the UK for someone under the age of 18 to take an explicit photo or video of themselves or a friend.

-In 2016, 'Outcome 21' was established to allow UK Police to manage 'sexting incidents' without any formal criminal prosection is this is done between young people of the same age and within a healthy relationship.
+In 2016, 'Outcome 21' was established to allow UK Police to manage 'sexting incidents' without any formal criminal prosection if this is done between young people of the same age and within a healthy relationship.

 It is against the law in the UK to share (and threaten to share) an explicit image or video of a child, even if it’s shared between children of the same age.
-It Is also against the law for someone to possess, download or store an explicit image or video of a child, even if the child gave their permission for it to be created.
-This law was created to protect children, not to get you in trouble.
+It Is also against the law for someone to possess, download, or store an explicit image or video of a child, even if the child gave their permission for it to be created.
+This law was created to protect children, not to get them in trouble.